kvongruenigen/maf4pgx/README.md

 Additional explanation for the genomic coordinate system: [https://www.biostars.org/p/84686/](https://www.biostars.org/p/84686/)

-Then the sample ids are taken from a set of unique aliquot ids and mapped to the progenetix data base, where the internal biosample id and individual id is retrieved, if the sample id is in the data base.
-Additionally, an internal callset id is generated and added for each unique aliquot id.
-The generated and the retrieved variables are then assigned to the corresponding aliquot id.
+Then the set of unique sample identifiers is mapped to the Progenetix data base, where the internal positions biosample_id, corresponding to the sample identifier, and individual_id, corresponding to the individual the tumor sample belongs to, is retrieved, if the sample identifier is matched in the data base.
+Additionally, an internal position callset_id is generated and added for each unique sample identifier.
+The generated and the retrieved variables are then assigned to the corresponding sample identifier.

-In the end, the variants that couldn’t be mapped to a sample id will be labeled as new variants and stored in a separate file.
-The variants ready to be imported and the new variants will be stored as a TSV in the data directory with the following format:
+In the end, the variants that could not be mapped to a sample identifier will be discarded.
+The variants ready to be imported will be stored as varImport.tsv in the data directory with the following format:

 | biosample_id | variant_id | callset_id | individual_id | reference_name | start | end | reference_bases | alternate_bases | variant_classification | variant_state_id | specific_so | case_id | sample_id | snv_type |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 |  |  |  |  |  |  |  |  |  |  |  |  |  |  |

-With this the format for the database import is given and the data can be import into the progenetix MongoDB.
+With this the format for the database import is given and the data can be import into the Progenetix MongoDB.

 ---